Politics and Religion

 Regardless of political party, for a Christian to elect people who knowingly embrace, support, and promote behavior and actions that God calls sin, it is a direct violation of revealed scripture.
 The wise and prudent Christian should ask themselves if their obedience is to a political party, or to the word of God.

-You hear the phrase all the time by the enemies of Christianity in their attempts to rid it from society, and especially its’ influence in government.
-Liberals never let history or facts stand in their way.
+You hear the phrase all the time by those that despise Christianity in their attempts to rid it from society, and especially its’ influence in government.
+They never let history or facts stand in their way.
 The end justifies the means.

-What’s appalling is liberals don’t want to know the truth.
+What’s appalling is they don’t want to know the truth.
 They claim to be wise, yet demonstrate a lack of even a modicum of research or facts to back up their assertions.

 Romans 1:22 “Although they claimed to be wise, they became fools”